-One thing is for sure - it matters!
+One thing is for sure - it does matter!

-That's how it was before you got sclerosis - but now it just means a little more.
+That was also the case before you got multiple sclerosis - but now it just means a little more.

-Eating incorrectly and unhealthily has a far greater impact on your health - both directly with the sclerosis, but at the same time for your overall well-being (and it affects everyone ...)
+If you eat incorrectly and unhealthily, it has a far greater impact on your health - both directly with multiple sclerosis, but at the same time also for your general well-being (and it affects everyone…)